Arizona GOP censures Flake, Ducey and McCain, signaling a fractured party in a key swing state - KVIA

 “Foolish.
 It’s foolish,” says Glenn Hamer, former executive director of the Arizona Republican Party.
 “Parties that want to be successful bring people together and expand the number of people who are attracted to the party.
 What’s going on with the leadership at the AZ GOP is the exact opposite.
 It’s self-destructive.”

-Kirk Wagar, a former state representative and adviser to Ducey, called the actions akin to going down “the rabbit hole of loyalty.”
+Kirk Adams, a former state representative and adviser to Ducey, called the actions akin to going down “the rabbit hole of loyalty.”

 “What we’re getting is a purity test, and that purity test is simple: are you loyal to Donald Trump no matter what?
 If you’re not, we’ll censure you.”

-Note: CORRECTION: An earlier version of this story misstated Kirk Adams’ last name.